The Notice of Non-Responsibility: Only Limited Protection from Contractor, Subcontractor or Supplier Mechanics Lien Claims

 Landlord Tenant Problem

 What commonly occurs is that early in the construction process an owner-landlord authorizes—and in some cases requires–a tenant to perform beneficial improvements on the property.
 This authorization is often set forth in a governing lease or other written document.
-The dispositive factor for determining whether the notice of non-responsibility will be effective is the fact that the owner knows the subject improvements will be made to his or her property.
+The dispositive factor for determining whether the notice of non-responsibility will be effective is whether or not the owner knows the subject improvements will be made to his or her property.
 Often that knowledge exists long before the work begins.

 The legal issues that arise from this scenario are two-fold.